vid/SenseBase/README.md

 SenseBase uses standalone services for annotations, retrieving searches, and other functions.

+A few sample services are provided.
+Start then by executing `grunt services`.
+Edit them by making them available in your local-site.json.

 # Acknowledgement

 This project is supported by and forms the basis of http://www.github.com/TsangLab/Proxiris, as well as work developed for the PatientSense project for eHealth in Motion | Dataparc.